 Who Was Betsy Ross?

 Betsy Ross apprenticed with an upholsterer before irrevocably splitting with her family to marry outside the Quaker religion.
 She and her husband John Ross started their own upholstery business.
-Despite a lack of credible evidence to support it, legend holds that President George Washington requested that Betsy make the first American flag.
+Despite a lack of credible evidence to support it, legend holds that President George Washington requested that Ross make the first American flag.

-Betsy Ross, best known for making the first American flag, was born Elizabeth Griscom in Philadelphia, Pennsylvania, on January 1, 1752.
-A fourth-generation American, and the great-granddaughter of a carpenter who had arrived in New Jersey in 1680 from England, Betsy was the eighth of 17 children.
+Ross, best known for making the first American flag, was born Elizabeth Griscom in Philadelphia, Pennsylvania, on January 1, 1752.
+A fourth-generation American, and the great-granddaughter of a carpenter who had arrived in New Jersey in 1680 from England, Ross was the eighth of 17 children.
 Like her sisters, she attended Quaker schools and learned sewing and other crafts common in her day.

 In 1776, at the start of the American Revolution, John was killed by a gunpowder explosion while on militia duty at the Philadelphia waterfront.
-Following his death, Betsy acquired his property and kept up the upholstery business, working day and night to make flags for Pennsylvania.
-A year later, Betsy married Joseph Ashburn, a sailor.
+Following his death, Ross acquired his property and kept up the upholstery business, working day and night to make flags for Pennsylvania.
+A year later, Ross married Joseph Ashburn, a sailor.
 Joseph, however, also met an unfortunate end.
 In 1781, the ship he was on was captured by the British and he died in prison the next year.

 Death and Legacy

-Betsy died on January 30, 1836, at the age of 84, in Philadelphia.
+Ross died on January 30, 1836, at the age of 84, in Philadelphia.
 The story of her making the first American flag was shared with the public by her grandson nearly 50 years after her passing.
 The story goes that she made the flag in June of 1776 after a visit from President George Washington, Robert Morris and her husband's uncle, George Ross.
-Her grandson's recollections were published in Harper's Monthly in 1873, but today most scholars agree that it was not Betsy who made the first flag.
-However, Betsy was without dispute a flagmaker who, records show, was paid in 1777 by the Pennsylvania State Navy Board for making "ship's colours, &c."
+Her grandson's recollections were published in Harper's Monthly in 1873, but today most scholars agree that it was not Ross who made the first flag.
+However, Ross was without dispute a flagmaker who, records show, was paid in 1777 by the Pennsylvania State Navy Board for making "ship's colours, &c."

 Although the Betsy Ross House, where she is reputed to have made the flag, is one of the most visited tourist sites in Philadelphia, the claim that she once lived there is also matter of dispute.
-Despite the unlikelihood of the story for which she is known, Betsy Ross is, however, a fine example of what many women of her time audaciously endured: widowhood, single motherhood, managing household and property independently and quickly remarrying for economic reasons, and her story and her life are nonetheless stitched into the fabric of American history.
+Despite the unlikelihood of the story for which she is known, Ross is, however, a fine example of what many women of her time audaciously endured: widowhood, single motherhood, managing household and property independently and quickly remarrying for economic reasons, and her story and her life are nonetheless stitched into the fabric of American history.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!